Multitype $\Lambda$-coalescents: Proof of the classification Theorem

 Recall that in the introduction we stated that a $d$-type coalescent process $(\bpi(t))_{t \geq 0}$ is exchangeable if its law is invariant under permutations of blocks of the same colour.
-In this section we give a more explicit description of this property.
+In this section we give a more explicit description of this property and the surrounding definitions, recalling some of the notions given in the introduction.

+A \emph{(single-type) partition} $\pi$ of a set $S$ is a collection of disjoint subsets (or \emph{blocks}) of $S$ whose union is $S$.
+A \emph{(single-type) coalescent process} on $S$ is a stochastic process $(\pi(t))_{t \geq 0}$ taking values in the set of partitions of $S$ with the property that for all times $t < t'$, every block of $\pi(t)$ is a subset of a block of $\pi(t')$.
+Recalling Definition \ref{df:dpart}, a $d$-type partition $\bpi = (\pi_1,\ldots,\pi_d)$ of a set $S$ is a $d$-tuple of disjoint collections of subsets of $S$ with the property that the \emph{underlying partition} $\hat{\bpi} := \pi_1 \cup \ldots \cup \pi_d$ is a single-type partition of $S$.
+A \emph{$d$-type coalescent process} on $S$ is a stochastic process $(\bpi(t))_{t \geq 0}$ taking values in the set of $d$-type partitions of $S$ with the property that the underlying partition process $(\widehat{\bpi(t)})_{t \geq 0}$ is a single-type coalescent process.

+Let $S$ be a countable set.
+A bijection $\sigma:S \to S$ on a set $S$ has compact support (we call all such maps \emph{compact bijections} for short) if there are only finitely many $s \in S$ for which $\sigma(s)$ is different to $s$.